ravendb/bootcamp/src/unit2/lesson7/README.md

 # Unit 2, Lesson 7 - Statistics and some words about stale indexes!

-At this point, you know a lot about storing, loading and querying documents using RavenDB, and that is awesome.
-Right?

 In this lesson you will learn how to get details of a just executed query.

 ## Introducing `QueryStatistics`